lsst-sitcom/sitcomtn-037/index.rst

      Where possible, these dates shall correspond to integration milestones.

-The following tasks are highly parralelizable.
+The following tasks are highly parralelizable, but are listed in series in rough order of importance.

 #.
 Define computing resources strategy (Deliverable 6)
    - need to know if antu will go to the summit